 The defendant's Fifth Amendment argument failed to persuade the Court because disclosure of his name presented no real danger of incrimination.
-The Court has previously determined that the Fifth Amendment privilege only covers those communications that are testimonial, compelled, and incriminating.
-The defendant's "refusal to disclose his name was not based on any articulated real and appreciable fear that his name would be used to incriminate him."
+The Court has previously determined Amendment privilege only covers that the Fifth those communications that are testimonial. compelled. and The defendant's "refusal to disclose his name incriminating. was not based on any articulated real and appreciable fear that his name would be used to incriminate him."